alaafia/alaafia/README.md

 I am Aicha Laafia ,
 </br>
-As a Software Engineering Student at ENSA KHOURIBGA, I am looking for a graduation internship in the Full stack Java Web development starting from February 2022.
+A Software Engineering Student at ENSA KHOURIBGA.

-I am also Highly involved in Organizing events,Volunteering and Social work.
+Also Highly involved in Organizing events,Volunteering and Social work.

 ### You can contact me here
 <a href="https://twitter.com/AichaLaafia">